 An individual might choose to take multivitamin and mineral supplements for many reasons, including:

-- to replace nutrients that they lack in their diet
+replacing nutrients they lack in their diet

-- to reduce the risk of chronic conditions
+reducing the risk of chronic conditions

-- to improve their overall health
+improving their overall health

 Iron is present in many foods, such as fish, chicken, beans, and spinach.
-Most young males will get enough iron from their diets and require less iron on a daily basis, compared with people who may have begun menstruation.
+Most young males will get enough iron from their diets and require less iron on a daily basis compared with people who may have begun menstruation.

 For adults over the age of 18 who feel they need supplementation to their diets, various multivitamins are available.